How to Determine the Length You Need For A Long Hair System

 If you want to have the hair all one length, then you need to know how to ask a stylist for it.

 First of all, you need to measure the length from the center top of your head down to where you want the finish.
-Then, you need to add several inches to account for the layering which means that the length of hair should be a little bit longer that what you want your finished style to be.
+Then, you need to add several inches to account for the layering which means that the length of hair should be a little bit longer than what you want your finished style to be.
 If your base is 7” wide, you will get about 3-4” of layering on each side, and more in the back.
 If you want your blunt cut to land at 13”, you may need to order 16-17” of length.

-Other things to consider: wispy and blending
+Other things to consider: wispy and blending.

 The layering is not the only thing you need to consider, you also need to think about how the system blends with your bio hair.
 Because of the natural layering effect and the shorter returns at the top of the system, the ends will be less dense and even can be wispy, if you do not have enough natural hair behind the lengths of the system to fill the gaps.
-If you neither want the transplant nor the wispy ends, you may need to order the hair system that has long enough hair which allows to be cut approximately two inches off of the ends.
+If you neither want the transplant nor the wispy ends, you may need to order the hair system that has long enough hair which allows being cut approximately two inches off of the ends.

 If your own bio hair is longer than your hair system, or if your hairstyle calls for it, you need to decide whether you want the finished lengths to be cut to blend into your own hair or covering your own hair with the hair in the system.
 In the latter case, you do not have to add length to account for the cut-in.